kaapana/kaapana/docs/source/development_guide.rst

 .. literalinclude:: ../../templates_and_examples/examples/proccessing-pipelines/extract-study-id/extension/docker/files/dag_example_extract_study_id.py (edited)

-The DAG is just a sequence of different operaters.
+The DAG is just a sequence of different operators.
 In our example the ``LocalGetInputDataOperator`` loads the data we want to work with.
-The ``ExtractStudyIdOperator`` loads our empty base image and utilizes the kaapana code-server as developement server to implement our algorithm inside the active container.
-This is is achieved by the ``dev_server="code-server"`` parameter.
+The ``ExtractStudyIdOperator`` loads our empty base image and utilizes the Kaapana code-server as development server to implement our algorithm inside the active container.
+This is achieved by the ``dev_server="code-server"`` parameter.

 .. _Start the Dag and implement the algorithm: